OrdnanceSurvey/OS-VectorMap-District-stylesheets/GML stylesheets/QGIS stylesheets (QML)/Full Colour style/README.md

 *Your machine may require a restart to recognise this new font*

+**3.** Copy the folder ‘ordnance_survey_vmd’ into your QGIS SVG directory (a typical Windows file path is C:\Program Files\QGIS xxxx\apps\qgis\svg, where xxxx represents whatever version of QGIS you are running).

+*Your machine may require a restart for QGIS to recognise the new font and SVGs*

-**3.**  Open a new, blank map in QGIS
+**4.**  Open a new, blank map in QGIS

-**4.**  Navigate to Project > Properties... in the top left of the window, and under the 'General' tab change the Background colour to R 252 B 252 G 250
+**5.**  Navigate to Project > Properties... in the top left of the window, and under the 'General' tab change the Background colour to R 252 B 252 G 250

-**5.**  Click on the 'Add Vector Layer' button and navigate to the stylesheets folder and the directory that mathces your dataformat, stylesheets format and style preference
+**6.**  Click on the 'Add Vector Layer' button and navigate to the stylesheets folder and the directory that mathces your dataformat, stylesheets format and style preference

-**6.**  Select each of the required layers and click 'OK'
+**7.**  Select each of the required layers and click 'OK'

-**7.**  Double-click on a layer to access the 'Layer Properties' window > click on 'Load Style...' > navigate to the directory containing the QML files (those ending .qml) > select the QML file that corresponds to that layer > click 'Open' > click 'OK'
+**8.**  Double-click on a layer to access the 'Layer Properties' window > click on 'Load Style...' > navigate to the directory containing the QML files (those ending .qml) > select the QML file that corresponds to that layer > click 'Open' > click 'OK'

-*Repeat step 7 for all layers*
+*Repeat step 8 for all layers*

-**8.**  Although every feature is styled, for use as a contextual map our recommended layer order is shown below.
+**9.**  Although every feature is styled, for use as a contextual map our recommended layer order is shown below.
 Layers can be dragged to reorder accordingly

   ![Screenshot](https://github.com/OrdnanceSurvey/OS-VectorMap-District-stylesheets/blob/d703ed0142f5d71d45f88d4af0188ffd6fba934e/GML%20stylesheets/QGIS%20stylesheets%20(QML)/Full%20Colour%20style/images/VMD_layerorder.PNG "Recommended layer order for OS VectorMap District")